WuLabMDA/ICON-Spatial-Analysis/README.md

 # ICON-Spatial-Analysis

-**Computational workflows accompanying the study:**
+**Codes accompanying the study:**

 > **Integrated spatial multimodal analysis identifies multicellular niches associated with postsurgical recurrence and ctDNA shedding in early-stage non-small cell lung cancer**

 ## Overview

-**ICON-Spatial** contains the complete computational workflows used to analyze the spatial organization of the tumor microenvironment in early-stage non-small cell lung cancer (NSCLC).
+**ICON-Spatial-Analysis** contains the complete computational workflows used to analyze the spatial organization of the tumor microenvironment in early-stage non-small cell lung cancer (NSCLC).
 The repository integrates multimodal spatial and molecular profiling to identify multicellular niches associated with recurrence, adaptive immune responses, genomic alterations, and circulating tumor DNA (ctDNA) shedding.

 The analytical framework combines multiple orthogonal data modalities, including: